eideasy/wp-official-eid-plugin/readme.txt

 Plugin implements eideasy.com Oauth 2.0 protocol like Facebook and Google login.

 After plugin installation you need to register your site to activate your site and get the Oauth credentials.
 Also your e-mail needs to be verified.

+== Filters ==
+There are several filters for customizing the plugin behaviour using add_filter() Wordpress function.
+1. Filter "smartid_login" enables customizing the page where user will be redirected after login completed.
+2. Filter "smartid_new_user_email" enabled setting user e-mail to something else that default idcode@local.localhost
+3. Filters to customize login buttons look and feel are: "ee-id-card-login, ee-mobile-id-login, lv-id-card-login, lt-id-card-login, lt-mobile-id-login, pt-id-card-login, smart-id-login, google-login, facebook-login, agrello-id-login"

 == Tips and tricks ==
 Use shortcode [eid_easy] to get login button,